 - defended an ophthalmologist who is being sued for a negligent examination leading to the revocation of the patient’s heavy goods vehicle driving license;

-- represented a major NHS Trust (led by Christopher Johnson QC) to draft the counter schedule on a brain injury case, where the schedule of loss was over £5 million;
+- represented a major NHS Trust (led by Christopher Johnson KC) to draft the counter schedule on a brain injury case, where the schedule of loss was over £5 million;

-- settled a schedule of loss on behalf of the claimant in a Cauda Equina case, which settled recently for £750,000 (led by John de Bono QC);
+- settled a schedule of loss on behalf of the claimant in a Cauda Equina case, which settled recently for £750,000 (led by John de Bono KC);

 - acted for the claimant in a high value Fatal Accident Case where there is a significant loss of earnings and pension loss claim; and

 - advised and drafted numerous pleadings in numerous dental negligence cases: in the last six months the claims have included failing to diagnose and treat caries; extraction of incorrect teeth; failure to fit an implant bridge correctly and failing to properly obtain consent prior to dental treatment.

 Clients often comment on how approachable Clare is: she has an open door policy and encourages solicitors to maintain contact with her from the start of a case through to trial, so that she can be involved in each step of the process.
 Clare strives to turn around paperwork in a timely fashion and to provide commercial and tactical advice.